 You're going on a trip with your friend.
 He's trying to get your suitcase into the trunk of his car, but there isn't enough room.
 He's pushing on it hard to try to fit it in, but you're afraid he'll break something.
-You say:
+You say this.

 Don't try to force it in!